United Arab Emirates: Independence

 By 1966, it had become clear that the British government could no longer afford to administer and protect the Trucial States, what is now the United Arab Emirates.
 British Members of Parliament (MPs) debated the preparedness of the Royal Navy to defend the sheikhdoms.
 On 24 January 1968, British Prime Minister Harold Wilson announced the government's decision, reaffirmed in March 1971 by Prime Minister Edward Heath, to end the treaty relationships with the seven trucial sheikhdoms.
 Days after the announcement, the ruler of Abu Dhabi, Sheikh Zayed bin Sultan Al Nahyan, fearing vulnerability, tried to persuade the British to honour the protection treaties by offering to pay the full costs of keeping the British Armed Forces in the Emirates.
 The British Conservative government rejected the offer.
 After Labour MP Goronwy Roberts informed Sheikh Zayed of the news of British withdrawal, the nine Persian Gulf sheikhdoms attempted to form a union of Arab emirates, but by mid-1971 they were still unable to agree on terms of union even though the British treaty relationship was to expire in December of that year.

 Fears of vulnerability were realised the day before independence.
 An Iranian destroyer group broke formation from an exercise in the lower Gulf, sailing to the Tunb islands.
-The islands were taken by force, civilians and Arab defenders alike allowed to flee.
-A British warship stood idle during the course of the invasion.
+On 30 November 1971 the islands were taken by force, civilians and Arab defenders alike allowed to flee.
+Two British warships, the aircraft carrier HMS Eagle and the HMS Albion, stood idle during the course of the invasion.
 A destroyer group approached the island of Abu Musa as well.
 But there, Sheikh Khalid bin Muhammad Al Qasimi had already negotiated with the Iranian shah, and the island was quickly leased to Iran for $3 million a year.
 Meanwhile, Saudi Arabia laid claim to swathes of Abu Dhabi.
 It was not until 1974 that a border agreement was signed with Saudi Arabia, formally demarcating the frontiers between the UAE and Saudi Arabia.
 The UAE's sense of threat from Iran influenced its financial support for Iraq during the Iran–Iraq War.

 Originally intended to be part of the proposed Federation of Arab Emirates, Bahrain became independent in August, and Qatar in September 1971.
 When the British-Trucial Sheikhdoms treaty expired on 1 December 1971, both emirates became fully independent.
 On 2 December 1971, six of the emirates (Abu Dhabi, Ajman, Dubai, Fujairah, Sharjah, and Umm Al Quwain) agreed to enter into a union named the United Arab Emirates.
 Ras al-Khaimah joined later, on 10 January 1972.
 In February 1972, the Federal National Council (FNC) was created; it was a 40-member consultative body appointed by the seven rulers.
 The UAE joined the Arab League on 6 December 1971 and the United Nations on 9 December.
 It was a founding member of the Gulf Cooperation Council in May 1981, with Abu Dhabi hosting the first GCC summit.